 Filled with passion of helping souls, he realized the need to have companions who can work for the same cause.
 There he began his search for companions with very effective tool of conversation.
 He begins this search for companions in Barcelona from 1525.
-He gathers together Calixto, Juan of Arteaga, Lope of Cáceres and much later in Alcalá Juan of Reinalde known as Juanico [Au 56-70].
-Polanco says something about this first community: He began from Barcelona to have a desire of gathering some persons to his company in order to follow the plan that he had to help souls.
-His first attempt of having companions with him failed for various reasons.
+He gathers together Calixto, Juan of Arteaga, Lope of Cáceres and much later in Alcalá Juan of Reinalde known as Juanico [Au 56-70].3 Polanco says something about this first community: He began from Barcelona to have a desire of gathering some persons to his company in order to follow the plan that he had to help souls.4 His first attempt of having companions with him failed for various reasons.
 But his search continued.
 He learnt from the mistakes never to repeat them again.
 This search led to the productive results from his stay in Paris.
 Paris was a new stepping stone to begin a group of friends in the Lord that ended in Rome as the Society of Jesus.
-In this first
+In this first chapter, I will focus on the life of Ignatius from the time of Paris with friends in the Lord till Rome where these companions became the Society of Jesus.
+I will present as to how Ignatius found his first permanent companions, the events that led to the foundation of the Society of Jesus as friends in the Lord and characteristics of the friends in the Lord as a community.

-&lt;sup>2JOSEPH, J., "Evolution of Discerning Heart in Ignatius as seen in the Autobiography", Ignis 42/1 (2012), 5-47, 42.

-&lt;sup>3GARCÍA de CASTRO, J., "Los primeros de Paris.
+2JOSEPH, J., "Evolution of Discerning Heart in Ignatius as seen in the Autobiography", Ignis 42/1 (2012), 5-47, 42.
+3GARCÍA de CASTRO, J., "Los primeros de Paris.
 Amistad, carisma y pauta", Manresa 78 (2006) 253-275, 254.

-&lt;sup>4FN I, Roma 1943, 170 [35].
+4FN I, Roma 1943, 170 [35].